 Table of Contents

-Our number one overall pick for the best tuna fishing lures is the Flying Fish Yummy Flyer.
+Our number one overall pick is the Flying Fish Yummy Flyer.
 This unique bait mimics one of the tuna’s most coveted menu items, the flying fish, which is found throughout much of the world.
 Tuna will typically go out of their way to chase down a sizable flying fish that’s swimming near the surface, so this is a solid lure to use when trolling through areas that have abundant numbers of tuna species.

 This lure is very easy to use and doesn’t require any type of specialized rigging before you’re able to start fishing with it.
 The Flying Fish Yummy Flyer is a lure that can be used to catch anything from mahi-mahi to sailfish and wahoo.
 It’s a full 8 inches in length and is designed to offer a highly realistic look and feel through it’s soft plastic body and specially-designed wings that act as fins for trolling just beneath the water’s surface.